RENEE MONTAGNE, Host:

-Mr. BRIAN SHIRO (Geophysicist, Pacific Tsunami Warning Center): A tsunami is basically the ocean, all the way to the sea floor, kind of being picked up and dropped.
-That's what the earthquake does it lifts the sea floor a little bit and then drops it back down.
+BRIAN SHIRO: A tsunami is basically the ocean, all the way to the sea floor, kind of being picked up and dropped.
+That's what the earthquake does - it lifts the sea floor a little bit and then drops it back down.

-Dr. HARLEY BENZ: (Geophysicist, U.S. Geological Survey): We're not seeing a lot of coastal uplift from this earthquake, and so it appears that there wasn't a large amount of displacement of the sea floor to cause a tsunami.
+HARLEY BENZ: We're not seeing a lot of coastal uplift from this earthquake, and so it appears that there wasn't a large amount of displacement of the sea floor to cause a tsunami.

 MONTAGNE: This is NPR News.